alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

 * Click 'Save attachment order' at the bottom of the tab: this completes your re-ordering and you can exit the document.

-For news, detailed guides and HTML publications, the attachments are all given 2 alternative Markdown codes so that they can be positioned within the body text.
-You can use either of these codes to position the attachment where you like in your document.
+For news stories, the attachments can be positioned anywhere in the text using Markdown.

 ![Add attachments 3](add-attachments-3.png)